lmorchard/feedspool-rs/README.md

 * Play with a common library shared between a CLI and a GUI

+* Actually document the "public" library API, not just to make clippy happy

 * Consider Postgres and MySQL databases?

 * Consider expanding beyond RSS & Atom